Super-Protocol/docs/docs/ai-marketplace/web3-access.md

 ### Add to the Marketplace account

-In AI Marketplace, click on your account address in the top-right corner and select **Account**.
+In the AI Marketplace web app, click on your account address in the top-right corner and select **Account**.

 <img src={require('./images/ai-marketplace-12.png').default} width="400" height="auto" border="1"/>
 <br/>